Z-Squad: Broadcast

 Z-Squad first aired in South Korea on SBS between December 2006 and June 2007.
-The series was later broadcast on Champ, Cartoon Network, Anione, Nickelodeon, and KT IPTV.
+The series was later broadcast on Champ TV, Cartoon Network, Anione, Nickelodeon, and KT IPTV.

 The show had its English-language debut on Pop Girl in the United Kingdom and then on Cartoon Network, Boomerang, and Nickelodeon in Australia in late 2008.
-It also had its French-language debut on Télétoon in France in early 2009.
 Along with Di-Gata Defenders, Z-Squad was introduced as part of the Syfy Kids block on the multi-national KidsCo network in June 2013.
 It was also one of the shows included when NBC ported Syfy Kids to Asia the following month.
 It was aimed at ages 6–10.

 Initial plans for a North American broadcast reportedly included YTV and Teletoon in Canada, with Disney Channel on board in the United States.
 However, the show would never air on linear television in either market, instead being limited to video-on-demand platforms.
 In Canada, the series was included as part of the Kids Suite service for Rogers Cable customers in 2014.
 In the United States, Z-Squad is available to purchase on Amazon Video and is available to stream on Tubi TV.